Thakkar-Deep17/ML-Project/README.md

 # ML-Project
-Build a system that can predict the prices for vehicles using data on Vehicle specifications,  make, etc. Explore the data to understand the features and figure out an approach.
+ Build a system that can predict pricing for a mobile phone using data on available phones in the market.
+Predict if the mobile can be priced low/med/high/very high.